Skip to content

 Flag What it does When to use it

---yes Accepts all auto-detected defaults without any confirmation prompts When you trust the defaults and want a fast, non-interactive setup
+--yes Accepts all auto-detected defaults without any confirmation prompts Fastest path when auto-detection gets it right

---dry-run Previews what would be generated without writing any files Checking what /ll:init would produce before committing
+--dry-run Previews what would be generated without writing any files Checking what ll-init would produce before committing

 Key Config Fields